Top tips for creating a green office space

 Reducing our impact on the environment has never been more important.
 As individuals, businesses and regions, we all need to make drastic changes to live and work greener, and reduce our carbon emissions.
 As a business, we know we have a long way to go, but we are investing in and working with green technologies to reduce our energy consumption and waste output in our buildings.
 This not only affects our processes as a business, but it also has an impact on our customers, helping them to reduce their own carbon footprint.

-This week (13th - 17th May) is Green Office Week, so we’ve been taking a look at the ways our business, colleagues and customers can make green choices in the workplace.
+May 2021 is Green Office Month, so we’ve been taking a look at the ways our business, colleagues and customers can make green choices in the workplace.
 Over two-thirds of office workers feel that it’s important that UK companies are environmentally responsible, after all, office life can have a big impact on the environment and businesses need to take responsibility.
 This is reflected in the thoughts of workers across the UK, too, with 82% of office workers believing that their company could do more to improve their environmental performance.

 Some of the main ways to become greener in the office (and at home) can be broken down into ‘The 5 R’s’: refuse, reduce, reuse, repurpose and recycle.
 Here we take a look at how you can implement these factors to create your own green office space you can implement into your office space to make a big difference.